 Now, let’s not get too ambitious.
 Neither of these cameras would do for a sport or wildlife setting, not even the a6000.
 But the a6000’s continuous shooting feature would improve in such environments if it came down to it.

-When doing serious photography work, a viewfinder is quite vital for composing your shot.
+A viewfinder is vital for composing your shot when doing serious photography work.
 DSLR cameras typically come with optical viewfinders, while mirrorless cameras come with electronic viewfinders.
 But that’s, by the way, back to the a5100 vs. a6000.

 On the Sony Alpha a5100, there is no electronic viewfinder.
 But the Sony alpha a6000 has one.
-This is another area where the a6000 edges out the a5100, coming out as the more suitable choice for beginners who want to be a little more serious with photography.
+This is another area where the a6000 edges out the a5100, becoming the more suitable choice for beginners who want to be a little more serious with photography.

 Now, don’t expect too many bells and whistles.
 The a6000 was made in 2014, after all.
 Electronic viewfinders have evolved a lot since then.
 So, it still leaves a few things to be desired.

 At best, you’d find the viewfinder just adequate.
-It’s not the most detailed viewfinder out there, neither does it provide the most expansive view.
+It’s not the most detailed viewfinder, nor does it provide the most expansive view.
 But at this price point, it seems unfair to complain.

 Auto-exposure bracketing is often under-utilized among many photographers, and as a beginner or hobbyist, you might not even know what it is or where to look for it.
 But exposure bracketing comes in handy, especially in low-light situations when you need to get a perfect exposure.